MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/customer-list.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the customer list.
+The system-generated identifier of the customer list.

 **Add:** Read-only
 **Update:** Read-only and Required